dginev/nnexus/MANUAL.md

 ## Concept Discovery
  Discuss Longest-token matching, ideas for improvements.

- **TODO:** The code behind this functionality is yet to be revisted, but is on the development short-list.
+ **TODO:** The code behind this functionality has now been revisted, add text here.

 ## Annotation Schemes
  Talk about adding achors to HTML, JSON for editors, etc.